esantonroda/zbx-6-docker-setup-lab/README.md

 ## how to

-clone this repo and swith to the repo folder
+clone this repo and switch to the repo folder

 ```bash
 git clone git@github.com:esantonroda/zbx-6-docker-setup-lab.git